 - Students will be highly knowledgeable in a broad area of interest within the field of Biology.
 The area of knowledge will differ according to individual interest. - Students will be highly knowledgeable in a specific topic of biology (e.g. ecology, taxonomy, zoology, physiology, reproduction, and growth). - Students will demonstrate proficient communication skills in a) writing, and b) oral presentation. - Students will have a superior understanding of the scientific method.
 The student will be able to formulate hypotheses, generate research questions and be able to apply the scientific method toward specific research goals and projects.

 REQUIREMENTS FOR REPORT OF PROGRESS

 The report of progress is a summary of all the research work completed in the current term.
-The form can be found online at cnso.nova.edu/forms/report-of-progress.pdf.

 Only for M.S. students currently registered for following courses need to submit the report: